 - 1 Failure red

 - 2 Out of specification yellow

 - 3 Function check orange

-- 4 Maintenance required blue
+- 4 Maintenance blue

-Failure: Due to a malfunction in the instrument, a fault signal is output.
+Failure: Due to a malfunction in the instrument, a fault message is outputted.

 This status message is always active.
 It cannot be deactivated by the user.